El Dorado, Arkansas: Geography

 According to the United States Census Bureau, the city has a total area of 16.3 sqmi, of which 16.3 sqmi is land and 0.1 sqmi (0.31%) is water.

 Topography

-El Dorado is located in the West Gulf Coastal Plain: In Arkansas, the West Gulf Coastal Plain covers the southeastern and south central portions of the state along the border of Louisiana.
+El Dorado is located in the West Gulf Coastal Plain.
+In Arkansas, the West Gulf Coastal Plain covers the southeastern and south central portions of the state along the border of Louisiana.
 This Lowland area of Arkansas is characterized by pine forests and farmlands.
 Natural resources include natural gas, petroleum deposits and beds of bromine flats.
-The lowest point in the state is found on the Ouachita River in the West Gulf Coastal Plain of Arkansas.
+The lowest point in the state is found on the Ouachita River in the West Gulf Coastal Plain.

 Climate

 El Dorado is located in the humid subtropical zone (Köppen climate classification: Cfa).